A Guide to Cycling near Saint Jean de Maurienne

+Saint Jean de Maurienne is a perfect base for a cycling holiday in the French Alps.
 The Maurienne Valley stretches for over 100km /62mi.
 This region is renowned for its many famous climbs and the Tour de France often hosts stages which either start, end or go through the nearby villages.
-Popular as a ski destination in winter, in the warmer months the region is a popular destination for cyclists.
+Saint Jean de Maurienne which is popular as a ski destination in winter, is also a popular destination for cyclists in the warmer months.
 Discover more about the region below.

 All the routes listed below start and finish in the town of Saint Jean de Maurienne itself.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
 Some of the routes are a loop so can be ridden in either direction.
 Click below to see the riding options in greater detail: